-Passengers requiring special assistance are welcome on-board AAT Kings tours providing they are accompanied by an able-bodied companion capable of providing all necessary assistance, and do not require special assistance from AAT Kings personnel or anyone else on the tour.
+Passengers requiring particular needs are welcome on-board AAT Kings tours providing they are accompanied by an able-bodied companion capable of providing all necessary assistance, and do not require special assistance from AAT Kings personnel or anyone else on the tour.

 However, in order to help you decide if a coach tour is a suitable holiday, we would like to draw your attention to some areas of difficulty that are frequently experienced by passengers requiring special assistance.
 It is impossible to list all potential areas of difficulty, but the following are ones that have been highlighted by past passengers and Travel Directors.